Hypfer/Valetudo/docs/_pages/general/supported-robots.md

 Rooting is pretty easy, only requiring a 3.3v USB UART Adapter, [the Dreame Breakout PCB](https://github.com/Hypfer/valetudo-dreameadapter) and almost no disassembly.
 All warranty seals stay intact.

+Due to the design of the dock, it might be difficult to have the robot docked while being connected to its UART.
+One useful trick to solve that is this: `sleep 300 && ./install.sh`.
+With that, you will have a 300s window where you can disconnect the PCB and put it in the dock.
+The command will keep running.

 For some yet unknown reason, installing firmware updates doesn't work if we try to pre-package Valetudo as we do on other dreames.
 Because of that, with this robot, you will have to manually install Valetudo after rooting.